282075uwr/TFHUB_DLP/README.md

 # Project structure

+One needs to install the necessary libraries.
+It is possible to do by using the next commands:

+$ pip install "tensorflow>=2.0.0"
+$ pip install --upgrade tensorflow-hub

+Other libraries (mentioned in the .ipynb notebooks) can be installed if necessary.

 1. We introduce the reader to the TensorFlow Hub.
 TensorFlow Hub is a repository of trained machine learning models ready for fine-tuning or/and deploying.
 We do that by showing the example of image segmentation.
 Full .ipynb file is available under the next link:
 .py file which contains the model described in the tutorial above can be accessed via: